-You may also review your course schedule for the spring term online in the student portal, Populi.
+You may also review your course schedule for the fall term online in the student portal, Populi.
 Log in using your Bennington webmail username and password.
 Proceed to the student tab, click on the action wheel in the upper right corner, and select "student schedule."
 Make sure the courses listed are those you intend to take.
-Room assignments will be added to course schedules in the next couple of weeks, so please check your schedule again prior to the first day of classes (February 24).
+Room assignments will be added to course schedules in the next couple of weeks, so please check your schedule again prior to the first day of classes (September 1).

 Course Materials and Bookstore